Smallsplat/The-New-World-Lore-Notes/The New World DnD Campain/World Lore/Realm - The Mortal Realms - Ju'kuth/Locations/The New World/The New World Overview and History.md

 ## Ancient History
-The New World, also know as Fantasia is the the forgotten home of the [[Eidolons]] and their [[Laylines|layline]].
+The New World, also know as Fantasia is the the forgotten home of the [[Eidolons]] and their [[Laylines and the Arcane|layline]].
 This small island was the only part of the planet Ji'kuth the eidolons claimed as their own and was used as a testing ground for their ideas and concepts.

 During the [[2.
 Celestial War Of Mortality|Celestial War Of Mortality]], the Eidolons were the primary target of the celestials and was the battleground of the [[2.
 Celestial War Of Mortality|Battle of Fantasia]], where mortal followers of the celestials empowered by their strongest powerful the celestials could muster tried to claim control of the island and the eidolons.
 This surprise attack left the eidolons on a losing defensive, and only with the help of some Fae, Mortal and Primordial allies were they able to execute an escape plan.